Skip to contents

 df

-The data frame from which the age model should be calculated.
+The data frame from which the age model parameters should be calculated.

 ratio_206_204